 Street Light Out: Breanna Pierce, Central Maine Power, 207-842-2304 – Please provide the (1) specific location of the pole and (2) the pole number (a metal tag at the base).

-If you have curbside pickup, remember that Portland is transitioning away from Blue Trash Bags to Purple Trash Bags.
+If you have curbside pickup, remember you have to use the Purple Trash Bags.

 Bulky Waste: Public Service’s Bulky Waste Program

 Fall Leaf Collection: Grass, Leaves, & Brush Cleanup